3D Structure Editor

 To rotate atoms, use the "Rotate selected tool" (shortcut: hold "R" while moving your mouse).

+If you click and drag, this will rotate the entire selection around its center.
 With this tool active, you can still use the arrow keys to rotate the viewer.

 Editing Bonds, Angles, & Dihedrals